Jesus-Fernandez/IWAProject/README.md

 ```

-In order to run this project, use different cmd windows and go into **executables folder** then type the following instructions:
+In order to run this project, use different cmd windows and go into **executable folder** then type the following instructions:
 ```
 http-server ./dist 7070
 ```